c3g/GenPipes_Docs/docs/source/tutorials/genpipes_in_the_container.rst

 This tutorial is TBD.
 For now here is the information we have regarding how to run GenPipes locally within your infrastructure in a containerized environment.

 GenPipes pipelines use scheduler's calls (qsub, sbatch) for submitting genomic analysis compute jobs.
 If you plan to use GenPipes locally using your infrastructure, inside a container, you need to run the GenPipes pipeline python scripts using the "batch mode" option.
-For local containerized versions of GenPipes, this is the preferred way of running the pipelines, if you don't have acce ss to a scheduler locally such as SLURM or PBS.
+For local containerized versions of GenPipes, this is the preferred way of running the pipelines, if you don't have access to a scheduler locally such as SLURM or PBS.

 This is how you can run GenPipes pipelines such as :ref:`DNA Sequencing Pipeline<docs_gp_dnaseq>`, refer to the command below: